BoolBySigma/CompileTypeScript/overview.md

 # Compile TypeScript
 Compile TypeScript projects and files.
+No more need to locally compile .ts files.

+This build task always runs the latest version of TypeScript.
+No need to install or maintain TypeScript on the build agent.

+## Note
+Make sure to have all your codes dependencies in place by running eg. <code>npm install</code>.

 ## Usage
 Add a new **Compile TypeScript** task from the **Build** category...